ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

 program.
 In case an exception occurs, the program jumps to the handler installed by ``runRIO``, which releases the leftover resources.

-An alternative strategy would be to add terminators on every resources acquired in ``RIO``.
+An alternative strategy would be to add terminators on every resource acquired in ``RIO``.
 Release in the non-exceptional case would still be performed by the program, and the GC would be responsible for releasing resources in case of exception.
 The release in case of